ArnyminerZ/MarkdownText/README.md

 > ![INFO] The default log level is `Level.INFO`.

+# Code Blocks

+You can adjust the parser and theme of code blocks using `LocalCodeParser` and `LocalCodeTheme` respectively.
+The default values are `PrettifyParser()` and `CodeTheme.Default`.

+See https://github.com/Qawaz/compose-code-editor for more information.

 # Used by

 Feel free to open a new PR to add your application or implementation here: